Sixth Form life

 Sixth Form girls help run department clubs and societies, and school committees such as the Charities Committee, the Social Committee and the Cyber and Tech Committee.
 They are also involved in leading girls in prayer and liturgy.
 They may take on roles as House Captains, organising house events in areas such as drama, music and sport.
 A team of Sixth Form girls writes, edits and publishes the weekly journal The Paper, as well as WHAT magazine, a termly periodical of current affairs and feature journalism that is sold for charity.

 Each Sixth Form year group lives in its own separate boarding courtyard.
 The Lower Sixth move into Mary Ward Courtyard, which is a collection of houses built around a central landscaped square.
 Each house contains a living and kitchen area, and the Courtyard has its own residential staff to look after the girls’ welfare.
-The Upper Sixth move into the new Mary Breen Courtyard.
+The Upper Sixth move into the recently built Mary Breen Courtyard.
 This is our stunning new development of houses, each of which has a well-appointed kitchen, a generous living and dining space, and en-suite bedrooms.
 There is also further residential accommodation for staff.
 This complex includes a new Pastoral Centre, consisting of an amphitheatre-style lecture hall, a multi-use space for modern dance, yoga and entertaining, a quiet room, and a further series of rooms for meditation, prayer and reading, with clear views across the fields and open spaces beyond.